Table of Content

 Know your risk!

 Diabetes mellitus is one of the most frequent diagnoses made around the world.
 It is not just an unhealthy level of sugar in blood but the implications are fathomless.
 To combat this anybody diagnosed with diabetes has to restructure their life building a lifestyle that minimizes the effects of diabetes and helps in maintaining blood sugar levels in a healthy range.
 For if not dealt with utmost diligence it can deteriorate health and hence the quality of life.
-Early detection via going for diabetes screening is critically emphasized by healthcare professionals.
+Healthcare professionals critically emphasize early detection via going for diabetes screening.
 Apprehending this disease well is the key to staying safe and efficient management too.

 Here have a look at some numerical values that will help you realize how serious the risk is for you!